Top 10 Myths and Facts about Shale Gas

 Myth 7: Water that flows back from the wells is contaminated and enters rivers, streams and drinking water

-B. Water cannot be disposed of in rivers, stream or anywhere above ground according to current EU wide laws.
+B. Untreated water cannot be disposed of in rivers, streams or anywhere above ground according to current EU wide laws.

 Myth 6: Chemicals used in fracking are secret

-B. Existing best practice in the USA is moving towards 100% transparency of fracking fluid via sites such as www.fracfocus.org We can anticipate the similar visibility will be the norm in Europe.
+B. Existing best practice in the USA is moving towards 100% transparency of fracking fluid via sites such as www.fracfocus.org.
+We can anticipate similar visibility will be the norm in Europe through both government and private sites such as NGS Facts.

 Myth 5: There are over 500 dangerous chemicals in fracking fluid